abinnquist/fNIRSpreProcessing/README.md

 		- Hyperscan: 0=no, 1=yes
 		- Multiple scans per subject/dyad: 0=no, 1=yes
 		- Number of auxiliaries: 0-n (n=however many you have)
-	2. Pop-up (select one): What type of motion correction do you want to use?
+	2. Pop-up (select one or more): What type of motion correction do you want to use?
+To select multiple types of correction: ctrl + click
 	3. Pop-up (select one): What machine collected the data?
 		- NIRScout
 		- NIRSport2 or .nirs file